Research Themes | Muriel McQueen Fergusson Centre | UNB

 Many of us spend more time at work than in our homes, yet family dynamics have an impact on relationships in the workplace.
 The inverse is also true – workplaces can be a breeding ground for bullying and harassment that impact employees' physical and emotional wellbeing.
 Workplaces can be environments in which victims suffer in silence or get the information and support to assist them in making their lives safer and healthier.
 Employers can access resources for information and training in order to ensure that their work environments support healthy relationships.
 New Brunswick, along with other provinces in Canada, has amended its Employment Standards Act to include paid and unpaid leave for intimate partner, domestic, and sexual violence.

 The Workplace Violence and Abuse Research Team (WVAT) conducts and disseminates research designed to deepen our understanding of the various ways in which New Brunswickers experience bullying, intimidation, harassment, victimization, aggression, and other forms of violence and abuse in their workplaces.
 The Team is co-chaired by Nicole Smith, owner of Nicole Smith Conflict Management and Shelley Parker, Instructor of Psychology at UNB and Industrial Psychologist at NB Power.
-Team members include Lindsay Manuel, Senior Program Advisor of Violence Prevention and Community Partnerships for the Executive Council Office, Brenda Moore, Learning Advisor for the Department of Defence, Angela Leger, Conflict Management Practitioner and Community Representative, Bronwen Cunningham, Senior Policy Analyst of Policy, Research and Labour Market Analysis for the Department of Post-Secondary Education, Training and Labour, Debra Ward, Interim Human Rights Officer at UNB and Sheila Burt, Acting Associate Director of the Muriel McQueen Ferguson Centre.
+Team members include Lindsay Manuel, Senior Program Advisor of Violence Prevention and Community Partnerships for the Executive Council Office, Brenda Moore, Learning Advisor for the Department of Defence, Angela Leger, Conflict Management Practitioner and Community Representative, Bronwen Cunningham, Senior Policy Analyst of Policy, Research and Labour Market Analysis for the Department of Post-Secondary Education, Training and Labour, Debra Ward, Interim Human Rights Officer at UNB and Sheila Burt, the former Acting Associate Director of the Muriel McQueen Ferguson Centre.
 The results of the Team’s research have formed the basis of the Towards a Respectful Workplace website at Michigan State University.
 The Team organizes and hosts Respectful Workplace Week annually in the first week of September.

 The MMFC is also a founding member of the New Brunswick Family Violence and the Workplace Committee which has developed online resources for employers and employees.
 The Workplace Toolkit, "Family Violence: It's Your Business," was a first of its kind in Canada, and was designed to provide employers, unions and employees with information and resources to recognize and respond to family violence situations that entered the workplace.
 The Committee provides training, resources and tools to employers across New Brunswick in English and French.